epanov1602/FRC-8630-2024/README.md

 ```

+Now, try it: robot tries to wiggle right and left in order to pick up the gamepiece even if it wasn't perfectly in the center, but the duration and speed of those wiggles is not right.
+Can you find those things in the code and calibrate them?

 ## 4. POV-up button to raise the arm, and fire the gamepiece

 First, go to `RobotContainer.java` and somewhere add a function that creates a raise-arm-and-shoot command